 No. Fortunately we can access those records with your consent.
 We will then issue requisitions for missing testing.
 Depending on your age re testing may be needed within 6 months to 1 year of original testing.

 Yes.
 At the moment we are restricting it to female – female couples that use donor sperm and the patient supplying the egg will be the intended mother.
 Put another way we cannot do gestational carrier cycles or donor egg cycles at this time.
-We will offer those services with our partner IVF centre after we open
+We will offer those services with our partner IVF centre in the near future.

 AMH level below 3.4 (ng/mL).